 - If you’re a student under 30, the public system is likely the cheapest and easiest for you.

 - If you’re a freelancer and young (under 25 or 30), you probably can find a good deal with a private option.
-I’d say, just give it a try in the form above.
+I’d say, just get a free consultation with Ottonova* or via Tarifcheck.

 For all the other cases, it very much depends on your situation.